About the Course

 Access to the Course

-You will have 60 days to access the on demand course after payment has been received.
+You will have 60 days to access the course content.

 On demand webinars are non-refundable.